-Campers MUST be at least four years old before January 1st 2017 to attend any of our drop-off summer programs.
-We offer preschooler programs throughout the year for children ages five and younger.
+Your child MUST be at least four years old before January 1st 2018 to attend any of our drop-off summer programs.

 What time is drop-off and pick-up?

 Morning drop-off is at 9:00 AM.
-An adult must walk with their campers to the pavilion and sign them in with the Camp Director.
+An adult must walk with your child to the pavilion and sign them in with the Camp Director.
 Afternoon pick-up occurs at 3:00 PM at the pavilion.
-An authorized adult must sign campers out with the Camp Director.
+An authorized adult must sign your child out with the Camp Director.
 Early and late drop-offs and pick-ups are not permitted.
-Camp staff will not be available to supervise campers outside of camp hours.
+Camp staff will not be available to supervise your child outside of camp hours.

-Can I sign my child up for one week of a two-week session?
+Can I sign my child up for one week or a two-week session?

-YES!
-We are able to split two-week sessions.
-Please call our office at 845-256-9108 or email firstname.lastname@example.org to register for one week of a 2 week session.
+Yes, please call our office at 845-256-9108 or email firstname.lastname@example.org to register for one week or a two-week session.

 Can my child attend more than one camp session?